azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Energy/Demand Forecasting/Energy Demand Forecast Technical Deployment Guide/README.md

 -   Log in to [Power BI online](https://powerbi.microsoft.com/en-us/)

 -   On the left panel Datasets section in My Workspace, you should be able to see the dataset **EnergyStreamData**.
-This is the streaming data you pushed using the [Azure Stream Analytics Job](#azure-stream-analytics-jobs) **energytemplateasapbi. **
+This is the streaming data you pushed using the [Azure Stream Analytics Job](#azure-stream-analytics-jobs) **energytemplateasapbi**.

 -   Make sure the *Visualizations* and *Fields* panes are open and shown on the right side of the screen as shown below.
 If not, click “Edit report” on top of the report.
   <img src="./media/image12.PNG" width="300" height="250" />